-Sertraline overdoses can occur if you take too much sertraline at once, or if you combine your dose of sertraline with other drugs or alcohol.
+Sertraline overdoses can occur if you take too much sertraline at once, or if you combine your dose of sertraline with other drugs.

 Do not ever exceed your prescribed dose of sertraline.
 If you forgot to take your sertraline tablet the day before, do not take two tablets at once.
 If you are concerned about a potential overdose situation, seek emergency medical assistance immediately.

 Yes.
 Although sertraline and other SSRIs are linked to weight gain, monitoring your food intake can allow you to lose weight or maintain your current weight while using sertraline.

 About 25 percent of people who use SSRIs notice some level of weight gain.
 While researchers aren’t fully aware of what causes weight gain happens on SSRIs, some professionals claim that SSRI medications may interfere with people’s ability to “switch off” their urge to eat.

 Despite this, there’s no evidence that sertraline affects your body’s metabolism and causes you to use fewer calories than normal.
 This means that you may lose or gain weight as you normally would by adjusting your calorie intake or activity level.

 If you notice weight gain after starting sertraline and feel concerned, it’s best to let your doctor know when you next see them.
 Our guide to sertraline and weight gain also contains several techniques that you can use to avoid unwanted weight gain while using sertraline.

 Although sertraline isn’t designed specifically to treat premature ejaculation, studies show that it can increase ejaculation latency — the amount of time required for a man to orgasm and ejaculate during sex — in men.